KakeruUeda/FEM-ParallelFluidAnalisis/README.md

-# Fluid Data Assimilation
+# FEM Parallel Fluid Analisis
 ## Overview
 This code includes CFD and Optimization solvers based on Message Passing Interface. <br>
 The equations are discretized in orthogonal grid using Finite Element Method. <br>
-To express discontinuity on the interface, eXtended Finite Element Method is also used.
+Users can apply either eXtended Finite Element Method or Darcy's law to boundary interface.
 ## Dependencies
 ・metis: Domain partitioning (these sub domains are owned by each MPI process) <br>
 ・PETSc: MPI based library for soling matrix system <br>